nilostolte/Vector-Art/Death Valley/README.md

 other programming language).
 It also contains some data to define the graphics, where

 1. **r1** <br>
-is the radius of limiting the size of the figure
+is the radius, limiting the size of the figure
 2. **ia** <br>
 It is the incremental angle.
 Since its value is 40, it indicates this figure will have 9 parts, which are the sun _" spikes"_.